M0JXD/batch-ping-utility/README.md

 python ./batch_ping_util.pyw
 ```

-This software originally used PySimpleGUI, however the license changes are unacceptable to me.
+This software originally used PySimpleGUI, however the license changes are unacceptable to me. <br />
-Please read more here: https://freesimplegui.readthedocs.io/en/latest/#background-why-freesimplegui-came-to-be
+Please read more here: https://freesimplegui.readthedocs.io/en/latest/#background-why-freesimplegui-came-to-be <br />
-The program now uses the fork of the last LGPL version, FreeSimpleGUI.
+The program now uses the fork of the last LGPL version, FreeSimpleGUI. <br />

-Should it be installed, please run this to remove the old library please run:
+Should it be installed, please run this to remove the old library:
 ```
 python -m pip uninstall PySimpleGUI
 ```